ligato/docs/docs/tutorials/05_kv-scheduler.md

 }
 ```

 Set function fields as references to the `RouteDescriptor` methods.
-Here is the complete descriptor:
+Here is the complete route descriptor:
 ```go
 func NewRouteDescriptor(logger logging.PluginLogger) *api.KVDescriptor {
 	descriptorCtx := &RouteDescriptor{